Dwight Gooden: 1986

-Early drug problems and injuries
+1987: Early drug problems and injuries

 Gooden was arrested on December 13, 1986, in Tampa, Florida after being assaulted by police.
-A report clearing police of misconduct in the arrest helped start the Tampa riots of 1987.
-Rumors of substance abuse began to arise, which were confirmed when Gooden tested positive for cocaine during spring training in 1987.
-He entered a rehabilitation center on April 1, 1987, to avoid being suspended and did not make his first start of the season until June 5.
+A report clearing police of misconduct in the arrest helped start the 1987 Tampa riots.
+Gooden tested positive for cocaine during spring training in 1987.
+He entered a rehabilitation center on April 1 to avoid being suspended.
+He did not make his first start of the season until June 5.
 Despite missing a third of the season, Gooden won 15 games for the 1987 Mets.
 In 1988, he was profiled in the William Goldman and Mike Lupica book Wait Till Next Year, which looked at the impact Gooden's drug use and enforced missed games had on the Mets over the 1987 season.

 1988

-In 1988, Gooden recorded an 18–9 record as the Mets returned to the postseason.
+In 1988, Gooden had an 18–9 record as the Mets returned to the postseason.
 In the first game of the NLCS against the Los Angeles Dodgers, Gooden was matched against Orel Hershiser, who had just finished the regular season with a 59-inning scoreless streak.
 Gooden pitched well, allowing just 4 hits and recording 10 strikeouts, but left after seven innings trailing 2–0.
-In Game 4, Gooden entered the ninth inning with a 4–2 lead and the chance to give his Mets a commanding 3–1 advantage in the series.
-But he allowed a game-tying home run to Mike Scioscia, and the Dodgers eventually went on to win the game in 12 innings, and the series as well, 4 games to 3.
+In his next start in Game 4, Gooden entered the ninth inning with a 4–2 lead and the chance to give his Mets a commanding 3–1 advantage in the series.
+But he allowed a game-tying home run to Mike Scioscia, and the Dodgers eventually went on to win the game in 12 innings, and ultimately the series as well, 4 games to 3.